71st Airmobile Brigade (Greece): History

-The 71st Infantry Regiment was established in Drama on 28 October 1940 and took part in World War II along the borders of Bulgaria.
+The 71st Infantry Regiment was established in Drama, Greece on 28 October 1940 and took part in World War II along the borders of Bulgaria.
 During the German invasion in 1941 the regiment was based in the sector of Paranesti, where it won numerous engagements against German forces.
 When the Axis occupied the country, the Regiment was dissolved.
 It was reformed on 24 April 1945, after Greece was liberated.

 In August, 1989 the 71st Infantry Regiment moved to the village of Nea Santa in Kilkis under the 1st Infantry Division.
-On August 1993 was reorganized to Brigade with full activation on 1 January 1995.
+In August 1993 was reorganized to Brigade with full activation on 1 January 1995.

 From 1 Jan 1998 was placed under B CORPS as a Rapid Reaction Force.

 On 27 October 2001 the Brigade was renamed to 71st Airmobile Brigade.
 By 26 September 2005 was placed under the command of 1st Infantry Division and the Operational control of B CORPS.

 On 5 October 2009, after the decision of the Higher Military Board of the Hellenic Army General Staff, the 71st Airmobile Brigade was renamed to 71st Airmobile Brigade «PONTOS».

 The 71st Airmobile Infantry Brigade forms the basis of the Greek-led HELBROC BG, a Battlegroup of the European Union, composed of units from Greece, Bulgaria, Romania, Cyprus and Ukraine.
 Elements of the Brigade also make up part of the NATO Response Force.

 Emblem and motto

 The emblem of the unit shows a falcon with open wings ready to land and two spears, framed by laurel leaves.

 The falcon is the symbol of dynamic intervention by air in every battle, and the spears are weapons which used in ancient wars.

 The motto is "On the wings of the winds" («Επί πτερύγων ανέμων»).

-It is inspired from the 103 psalm of David.
+It is inspired from the 104 psalm of David.